EleutherAI/website/content/get-involved.md

 ## Get Involved

-We welcome contributors of all backgrounds and experience levels.
+We welcome contributors of all backgrounds and experience levels!
 Joining EleutherAI is as simple as [joining us on Discord](https://discord.com/invite/vtRgjbM) and picking a project to contribute to.
 However we have some areas where we are particularly interested in recruiting experienced collaborators:

 - **GPT-Neo** is looking for people with expertise in ML pipelining and developing ML apps with user-friendly UIs.